-Three Months Ended June 30, % Change Excluding Foreign Six Mont Jun ths Ei e 30, nded % Change Excluding Foreign (\$ in millions) 2023 2022 % Change Exchange 2023 2022 % Change Exchange Januvia/Janumet \$ 864 \$ 1,233 (30)% (28)% \$ 1,744 \$ 2,466 (29)% (26)%
+Three Mo Septer % Change Excluding Foreign Nine Mon Septen % Change Excluding Foreign (\$ in millions) 2023 2022 % Change Exchange 2023 2022 % Change Exchange Januvia/Janumet \$ 835 \$ 1,133 (26)% (25)% \$ 2,579 \$ 3,599 (28)% (26)%

-Worldwide combined sales of Januvia and Janumet, medicines that help lower blood sugar levels in adults with type 2 diabetes, declined 30% and 29% in the second quarter and first six months of 2023, respectively, primarily reflecting the ongoing impact of the loss of exclusivity in most markets in Europe and the Asia Pacific region, as well as in Canada, coupled with lower demand and pricing in the U.S. due to competitive pressures.
+Worldwide combined sales of Januvia and Janumet, medicines that help lower blood sugar levels in adults with type 2 diabetes, declined 26% and 28% in the third quarter and first nine months of 2023, respectively, primarily reflecting the ongoing impact of the loss of exclusivity in most markets in Europe and the Asia Pacific region, as well as in Canada, coupled with lower demand and, for the year-to-date period, lower pricing in the U.S. due to competitive pressures.

-While the key U.S. patent for Januvia and Janumet claiming the sitagliptin compound expired in January 2023, as a result of favorable court rulings and settlement agreements related to a later expiring patent directed to the specific sitagliptin salt form of the products (see Note 9 to the condensed consolidated financial statements), the Company expects that Januvia and Janumet will not lose market exclusivity in the U.S. until May 2026 and Janumet XR will not lose market exclusivity in the U.S. until July 2026, although another non-automatically substitutable form of sitagliptin could be available prior to 2026.
+While the key U.S. patent for Januvia and Janumet claiming the sitagliptin compound expired in January 2023, as a result of favorable court rulings and settlement agreements related to a later expiring patent directed to the specific sitagliptin salt form of the products (see Note 10 to the condensed consolidated financial statements), the Company expects that Januvia and Janumet will not lose market exclusivity in the U.S. until May 2026 and Janumet XR will not lose market exclusivity in the U.S. until July 2026, although a non-automatically substitutable form of sitagliptin that differs from the form in the Company's sitagliptin products has been approved by the FDA.
 As a result of competitive pressures, the Company anticipates pricing and volume declines for Januvia and Janumet in the U.S. for the remainder of 2023 and thereafter.
+In August 2023, the U.S. Department of HHS, through the CMS, announced that Januvia will be included in the first year of the IRA's Program.
+Pursuant to the IRA's Program, discussions with the government will occur in 2023 and 2024, with government price-setting becoming effective on January 1, 2026.
+The Company has sued the U.S. government regarding the IRA's Program (see Note 10 to the condensed consolidated financial statements).

 The Company lost market exclusivity for Januvia in all of the EU and for Janumet in some European countries in September 2022.
 Exclusivity for Janumet was lost in other European countries in April 2023.
+Accordingly, the Company is experiencing sales declines in these markets and expects the declines to continue.
 While the Company lost market exclusivity for Januvia in China in 2022 with the launch of a generic equivalent product and an additional generic equivalent product was launched in the second quarter of 2023, the impact on sales for full-year 2023 is expected to be modest.
 Although several generic equivalents of Janumet have been approved in China, none have launched, and the Company expects it is unlikely that any will launch prior to December 2023.

-Combined sales of Januvia and Janumet in Europe, China and the U.S. represented 11%, 14% and 37%, respectively, of total combined Januvia and Janumet sales for the first six months of 2023.
+Combined sales of Januvia and Janumet in Europe, China and the U.S. represented 10%, 14% and 40%, respectively, of total combined Januvia and Janumet sales for the first nine months of 2023.